The Top 10 Machine Learning Algorithms to Know

 Because of the way that the model is learned, the predictions made by logistic regression can also be used as the probability of a given data instance belonging to class 0 or class 1.
 This can be useful for problems where you need to give more rationale for a prediction.

-Like linear regression, logistic regression does work better when you remove attributes that are unrelated to the output variable as well as attributes that are very similar (correlated) to each other.
+Like linear regression, logistic regression works better when you remove attributes unrelated to the output variable as well as attributes that are very similar (correlated) to each other.
 It’s a fast model to learn and effective on binary classification problems.

 3. Linear Discriminant Analysis

-Logistic Regression is a classification algorithm traditionally limited to only two-class classification problems.
-If you have more than two classes then the Linear Discriminant Analysis algorithm is the preferred linear classification technique.
+Logistic regression is a classification algorithm traditionally limited to only two-class classification problems.
+If you have more than two classes, the linear discriminant analysis (LDA) algorithm is the preferred linear classification technique.

 1. The mean value for each class.